-The Adidas AX2’s hiking shoes for Men are a good option and should be on your short list.
+The Adidas AX2’s hiking shoes are probably the best lightweight hiking shoes and should be on your short list.

 The combination of suede leather and textile construction gives them unmatched durability and water resistance plus they are easy to clean no matter how muddy you get them.
 And trust me, where I took them got REALLY muddy.